 270 women affected by the batches of defective contraceptive pills approached a non-governmental organisation seeking legal, psychological and social assistance.
-Among them, 269 became pregnant in an unwanted or unplanned way due to these defective pills.
-84 of the victims of unplanned pregnancies requested to file a specific complaint.
-The victims include:
+Among them, 269 became pregnant in an unwanted or unplanned

-These victims were forced to assume an unwanted or unplanned pregnancy, which has resulted in additional forms of discrimination against these women, and violation of other rights including: in some instances being left with no other option but to give up their education; being at risk of losing their jobs; facing distress, depression and physical and mental pain and worsening their socio-economic situation (for many already precarious) with some of the victims having several dependent children or sick relatives who already require care.
+These victims were forced to assume an unwanted or unplanned pregnancy, which has resulted in additional forms of discrimination against these women, and violation of other rights including:; in some instances being left with no other option but to give up their education; being at risk of losing their jobs; facing distress, depression and physical and mental pain and worsening their socio-economic situation (for many already precarious) with some of the victims having several dependent children or sick relatives who already require care.

 The circulation of defective contraceptive pills has put women and adolescents of childbearing age in Chile in a serious situation of violation of their human rights by exposing them to unwanted or unplanned pregnancies.
 It is very important to note that in Chile, women face considerable barriers to accessing legal abortion, which is permitted under very limited circumstances (risk for the life of the woman, rape or non-viability of the foetus ex-utero).

-At least three of the victims, and have unsuccessfully requested access to voluntary termination of pregnancy on the grounds of risk for their life.
+At least three of the victims, , and and have unsuccessfully requested access to voluntary termination of pregnancy on the grounds of risk for their life.
 These pregnancies are unwanted pregnancies resulting from the negligence of the State and the laboratories concerned that put the women's physical and mental health at risk and also violate their rights to equality, dignity, and autonomy as well as their economic and social rights.

-Due to the denial of access to voluntary termination of pregnancy, an NGO filed an appeal to seek access to abortion for management in view of the risk to her life given her suicidal attempts since the announcement of her pregnancy.
+Due to the denial of access to voluntary termination of pregnancy, an NGO filed an appeal to seek access to abortion for in view of the risk to her life given her suicidal attempts since the announcement of her pregnancy.
 To date, the Court of Appeal has not yet issued a decision in favour of the termination of pregnancy to which the victim is entitled under Law 21.030, namely on the grounds of risk to the life of the woman.
 The victim is only a few days away from the full term of her pregnancy.
 At this late stage, regardless of the decision of the authorities, the victim will no longer be able to access the procedure.